AllenNeuralDynamics/modular-insertion-system/README.md

 In most cases, we recommend waiting to order a fully assembled systems from New Scale Technologies (available in late 2024).

-If you would like to order the individual components and build the system yourself, we strongly recommend posting an issue before getting started so we can provide advice on the ideal configuration for your experiments.
+If you would like to manufacture the individual components and build the system yourself, we strongly recommend [posting an issue](https://github.com/AllenNeuralDynamics/modular-insertion-system/issues) before getting started so we can provide advice on the ideal configuration for your experiments.

 ## Documentation